therustdeveloper/zero2prod/README.md

 # Zero to Production in Rust

-Developing an API using Rust.
+Developing an API using Rust with Actix Web.

 ## ToDo

-I'm going to do the following:

-- Study the book again.
 - Document all the steps.
 - Work with Google Cloud Run.
 - Implement the application in Kubernetes.
 - Create a CLI to work with the application.
 - Migrate this project to Axum.
 - Create a better instrumentation with tracing and color_eyre.
+- Create a Helm Chart to deploy the application.
+- Deploy the application using ArgoCD.
+- Integrate the CI/CD with Slack.

 ## Development Environment